carnivuth/stereo_robot_navigation/report.md

 dMain,z,z in meters, alarm, Hdiff,Wdiff
 ```
 Where:
-- alarm is a boolean true only when the distance is lower that 0.8 meters
+- alarm is a boolean true only when the distance is lower than 0.8 meters
 - dMain is the mean of the disparity of the central box of the image without considering the points
 Where Hdiff and Wdiff are optional parameter that can be enabled by passing the `-c` parameter.